The round of 32 in the 2021 NCAA men's tournament saw higher seeds continue to fall in another exciting day of basketball action.

 Perhaps to be lucky to be in the tournament at all, 11th-seed Syracuse delivered again from three-point land again in defeating the Midwest region's third-seed West Virginia Mountaineers 75-72.

-The Orange and Buddy Boeheim, in the end, proved to be too much.
+The Orange and Buddy Boeheim, when the dust settled, proved to be too much.

 Syracuse hit 14 three-pointers, six coming from the younger Boeheim.
 He finished with 25 points as Syracuse advanced to the Sweet 16 for the third time in the past six tournaments.